QuickSign/kafka-encryption/README.md

 * Support for Spring Boot
 * Support for Camel

+## Customization

+This framework exposes some high level Interfaces to let you customize the crypto Serializer/Deserializer internals.

+This framework is used on our platform.
+For obvious reason we do not reveal here our custom implementations of these interfaces.
+They would probably be useless to you anyway.

+However, and this is the good news, we provide in our examples some working implementations that you can definitely leverage.

 ## Terminology & basic explanation.

-As you explore the code or the examples, you may get confused by the terminology.
+As you explore the code or the examples, you may get confused by the terminology used.

 Do not confuse the Kafka `record's key` and the `encryption key` that is used to encrypt the record's value.